Trinidad and Tobago: Waterfalls, Bays & Beaches

 Map with all mentioned sights

-Where to stay in Trinidad: We loved Ramela’s B&B. It’s a room in a villa in one of the best neighborhood of Port of Spain.
+Where to stay in Trinidad: I loved Ramela’s B&B. It’s a room in a villa in one of the best neighborhood in Port of Spain.
 (There are still many places that are not recommended to be visited at night by tourists).
 The owner was super kind and professional.
 She even offers car rental services.
 Couldn’t have been better.

 For more information about tourism in Trinidad and Tobago, I recommend the following webpage: Tourism Board of Trinidad and Tobago